|

 A few things to keep in mind:

-• Flour – I used a blend of almond flour, arrowroot powder, coconut flour and tapioca flour to get the best results for soft and pillowy pancakes.
-I wouldn’t recommend using a gluten-free flour substitution unless you know the exact conversion or else it could change the result of the pancakes.
+• Flour – I used a homemade gluten-free, grain-free blend of almond flour, arrowroot powder, coconut flour and tapioca flour to get the best results for soft and pillowy pancakes.
+I wouldn’t recommend using a gluten-free flour substitution unless you know the exact conversion or else it could change the texture of the pancakes.

 • Milk – Both regular milk and nut milk work for this recipe.
 It’s just up to your preference!